Maumagnaguagno/MindFreak/README.md

 [Nayuki] has even more optimizations!
 Which is awesome and sad at the same time, maybe I will never have time to implement them all.
-Since I can output C code we can expect GCC to solve this problem for us.
+Since it can output C code we can expect GCC/Clang to solve this problem for us.

 ## Compatibility
 Compatibility should not be a problem for a limited instruction set, but different implementations of the limits make it complex.